Gizra/Gizra-Way-Book/productivity/productivity-user-guide.md

 * The second row \(highlighted in red on the screenshot\) represent the summary of the Timewatch reported hours per day \(this is only relevant for Israeli employees as obligated by law\).

+* The letters mean: W - weekend, H - holiday, V - vacation, S - sick, M - miluim, E - empty \(which mean you didn't report anything yet on that date\).

 # Reporting your working hours

 **Working hours need to be reported every day! **This [chapter](https://www.thegizraway.com/productivity.html) covers what requires reporting.Before reporting, always make sure you are on the right date.